 The school understands that, under the Human Rights Act (HRA) 1998, it could have charges brought against it if it allows the rights of children to be breached by failing to take bullying seriously.
-The headteacher will ensure that this policy complies with the HRA; the headteacher understands that they cannot do this without fully involving their teaching staff.
+The Head of School and Executive Head Teacher will ensure that this policy complies with the HRA; they understand that they cannot do this without fully involving their teaching staff.